This post may contain affiliate links. Please read my disclosure policy.

-- 1 pint red or assorted color cherry tomatoes, halved
+- 1 pint (310 g) red or assorted color cherry tomatoes, halved

-- To make the breadcrumbs, heat oven to 350 degrees.
+- Heat oven to 350 degrees.
 Slice or tear the bread into 1-inch pieces and spread on a baking sheet.
 Drizzle the bread with the 2 tablespoons oil and bake until the bread is crisp and golden, about 15 minutes.
 Cool, then pulse in a food processor or blender to make coarse crumbs, or put into a heavy duty zip-top bag and bash with a rolling pin or heavy pot.

-- Bring a large (at least 6 quarts) pot of water to a boil - add enough salt to the water that it tastes salty (start with 1 tablespoon).
+- Bring a large (at least 6 quarts) pot of water to a boil, adding 3-4 tablespoons kosher salt (or 1 tablespoon table salt) to the water.

 - When the oven is hot, place a large rimmed baking sheet on the rack to heat up for 10 minutes.